frelichwiktor/Site-crawler/README.md

 ### Input Options

+After running the script you will be asked to provide the domain for the Matrix and a Cookie:

+**Enter the domain or URL (e.g., www.example.com or https://www.example.com/)**

-After running the script, you will be prompted to choose one of the following options:
+Then you will be prompted to choose one of the following options:

 1. **Crawl URLs from a `txt` file** – Reads URLs from `URLs/urls.txt`.
 2. **Crawl URLs from a sitemap** – Extracts URLs from a provided XML sitemap.